MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-manage-presence-status.md

 ### Accept work items

-When you accept a work item manually or it is assigned automatically, the system determines your presence based on your work capacity.
-However, if your presence is set to Away or Offline, or if you have manually changed your presence to Do not disturb, the system doesn’t change your presence.
+When you accept a work item manually or it's assigned automatically, the system determines your presence based on your work capacity.
+However, if your presence is set to Away or Offline, or if you've manually changed your presence to Do not disturb, the system doesn’t change your presence.

 ### Close work items

 When you close a session, or resolve, cancel, or reroute a case, the system determines your presence based on your work capacity.
-However, if your presence is set to Away or Offline, or if you have manually changed your presence to Do not disturb, the system doesn’t change your presence.
+However, if your presence is set to Away or Offline, or if you've manually changed your presence to Do not disturb, the system doesn’t change your presence.

 ### Reset agent presence